laurakond/Cross-Stitch-Art/README.md

 <br>

-**404 Error page** has been included in case there are any bugs that prevent websites or links from working properly.
+**404 Error page** has been included in case there are any bugs that prevent the website or links from working properly.
 - The page has a stylised link that clearly indicates interactivity and takes the user back to the Home page of the website.

   ![ 404 error page](assets/documentation/features/404-error-page.jpg)